 After reading it to the Z-Wave network, you can immediately start controlling it from your PC, mobile phone, or tablet.

-Installing most Z-Wave devices is as simple as replacing a light bulb, just anyone can do it.
-Naturally, some devices require professional installation because it involves the modification of an electric installation, for example, a switching relay (module installed under plaster).
+Naturally, some devices require professional installation because they involve the modification of an electric installation, for example, a switching relay (module installed under plaster).

-5. Security and reliability
+5. Security and Reliability

 The communication between all Z-Wave devices is secure and reliable because they communicate with one another wirelessly.

 Data transfer security is of vital importance, especially when one of the main attributes of a smart home is the protection of property and people.
-Z-Wave uses the same information security standard (encryption) as most internet banking applications.

-The Z-Wave standard requires that every communication is acknowledged (ACK).
-That means if, for example, a PIR motion sensor detects sends information to the security system, anytime it detects movement in the room, and then confirms receipt of the information.
+That means if, for example, a PIR motion sensor detects and sends information to the security system anytime it detects movement in the room and then confirms receipt of the information.

-6. Interoperability and availability of devices
+6. Interoperability and Availability of Devices

-Currently, Z-Wave is the most popularly used home automation technology in the world.
 Presently, there are over 900 products offered by more than 250 manufacturers around the world.
 Also, all Z-Wave devices are fully interoperable.

 This means that you are not tied to a single manufacturer when implementing a home automation solution.
-So your investment is better guarded compared to using a proprietary solution from a single manufacturer.

-7. Flexibility and modularity
+7. Flexibility and Modularity

-Since Z-Wave is a wireless technology, its installation doesn’t require any additional cabling.
-It is really easy to create a smart home; also, you can make changes at any time because no construction work is needed to install Z-Wave devices.
+Creating a smart home is easy; you can make changes anytime because no construction work is needed to install Z-Wave devices.

-For more information check out the official site.
+For more information, check out the official site.